dimuon/terraform-provider-ec/README.md

 ### Moving to TF Framework and schema change for `ec_deployment` resource.

-Major consequences of the migration to TF Framework and intoducing version 2 for `ec_deployment` resource:
+v6.0.0 contains migration to TF Framework and intoducing version 2 for `ec_deployment` resource:

 - switching to attributes syntx instead of blocks for almost all definitions that used to be blocks.
 It means that, for example, a definition like `config {}` has to be changed to `config = {}`, e.g.